It’s often said that history is written by the victors.

 This is not the case with the empirical literature on open access and citations.
 Most of the studies to date are observational (simply observing the citation performance of two sets of articles), and most of these use no statistical controls to adjust for confounding variables.
 Some of the studies have focused on the effect of OA publishing, while others on OA self-archiving.
 To date, there is still only one published randomized controlled trial.

 Conducting a meta-analysis on this disparate collection of studies is like taking a Veg-O-Matic to a seven-course dinner.
-Not only does it homogenize the context (and limitations) of each study into a brown and unseemly mess, but it assumes that homogenization of disparate studies somehow results in a clearer picture of scientific truth.
+Not only does it homogenize the context (and limitations) of each study into an unseemly mess, but it assumes that homogenization of disparate studies somehow renders a clearer picture of scientific truth.

 Nothing could obscure the accurate history of this topic more.